infotechaaron/ActiveDirectoryLab/README.md

 ## Description

 In this lab we're to walk through how to create an Active Directory home lab Environment using Oracle Virtual Box.
 Configuring and running this lab will definitely help develop your understanding of how active directory and windows networking works, so I'd highly recommend running through it a couple times and then eventually try to build it on your without using this tutorial.
+This environment we're building is a pretty basic Windows networking environment with Active Directory, a small number of networking services and is common in many of today’s schools and organizations.
+So sit back, relax or better yet...copy what I'm doing.
+It will help you if you're trying to get into IT or wanting to learn more about Virtual Machines and Active Directory.
+Enjoy!

 ## Languages and Programs Used